It is with great pride that I present my Best of 2015 Wedding Photos from Greener Visuals!

 Eric & Brandy Wedding Day Photos in Hope, Alaska - Greener Visuals Wedding Photography

-It is with much love and pride that I present the wedding photos of my brother Eric & his awesome lady Brandy’s wedding day celebration in Hope, Alaska.
+It is with much love and pride that I present the Hope Alaska Wedding Photos of Eric & Brandy I photographed a few weeks back.

 We got creative.

-There were of course some logistical hurdles to cover, the first being that Hope, Alaska was a dinky little town a two hour drive around the Turnagain Arm on Highway 1 out of Anchorage, Alaska.
-This meant that everything (guests, tents, tables, chairs, decorations, camping accommodations, food, etc..) would need to be driven out by the family and wedding guests.
+This distance meant that everything including tents, tables, chairs, decorations, camping accommodations, food, etc. would need to be transported by the family and wedding guests.
 The venue provided the site alone.
-In the end, it took a village, generous friends, a fleet of trucks and a used short school bus to make it all happen.
+To pull off this wedding, it took a village.
+Generous friends, a fleet of trucks, and a used short school bus made it all happen.

 It was a day meant to be.
 Even the rain held out.
 What a wonderful love to honor and celebrate.
-I’m so happy for them.
-In between dancing, chatting and my best man duties, I managed to make a couple photos through out the day.
+In between dancing, chatting and my best man duties, I managed to make a couple of photos throughout the day.
 Here are some of my favorites.

-Love you guys so much!
+I’m so happy for Eric and Brandy!
 Wishing you two a lifetime of happiness. -your brother Mike

 A few weeks back my pilot brother Eric married an awesome woman named Brandy, the love of his life in Hope, Alaska.
 The first of the siblings to get hitched.
 It was also the first time I’d been assigned the roles as both a best man and a wedding photographer.
 It was a fun challenge.
 I’m editing through the mountain of photos and will post their full wedding soon.
 I’m so excited for you brother!
 Stay tuned… -M